 provide adequate security on information systems

-Rapidly report cyber incidents
+rapidly report cyber incidents

-Flow down requirements to subcontractors
+flow down requirements to subcontractors

-DFARS 252.204-7020 NIST SP 800-171 DoD Assessment Requirements
+DFARS 252.204-7020 NIST SP 800-171 DoW Assessment Requirements

 Applies if suppliers are required to implement NIST SP 800-171 pursuant to DFARS 252.204-7012 for handling CDI/ Prior to award, supplier must have: